qwix456/gd-hacks/README.md

    make
    ```

-7. After a successful compilation, you will find the compiled `gd-hacks.dll` and `libExtensions.dll` in the build directory.
+7. After a successful compilation, you will find the compiled `gd-hacks.dll` in the build directory.
 Move these files to the Geometry Dash folder, as mentioned in the "How to Install and Inject" section.

 Now you have a freshly compiled version of GD-Hacks ready for use.